Superscoring and Score Choice: what are they, and how do they work?

 Which colleges consider my superscore?

 Not all colleges take your superscore into account, but many do, and the number is increasing.
-In fact, beginning in September 2020, the ACT will automatically send colleges your superscore (and allow you to retake individual sections from the ACT) in an effort to encourage colleges to consider your superscore.
+In fact, ACT automatically sends colleges your superscore as part of your official score report in an effort to encourage colleges to consider your superscore.
 While you may find third-party websites that have compiled lists of colleges that superscore, we recommend that you check colleges’ superscoring policies on their admissions websites or contact colleges’ admissions offices directly.

 What is Score Choice?